dirtydeM0n/DDemon-s-Pokedex/README.md

-# Ahmed's Pokedex
+# DDEMON's Pokedex

- Pokedex based on vanilla JS (Special thanks to DEV community)
+Pokedex based on vanilla JS (Special thanks to DEV community) I do not own this code.